01. Asbestos Use in Insulation

 - In 1990, the EPA prohibited spray-on materials containing more than 1% asbestos.

-The mineral may still be present in products manufactured before these dates.
-Today, certain types of insulation may still contain up to 1% asbestos, according to EPA guidelines.
+The mineral may still be present in insulation products manufactured before these dates.

 Dangers of Asbestos in Insulation